 2. All Nippon Airways

-The best and newest airport lounge in Honolulu airport is the ANA lounge which is modern, stylish, and has a great food selection.
-You can get access to this superb lounge if you are a Star Alliance Gold member (with one additional guest) or those flying First, Business and Premium Economy on ANA get access.
+The best and newest airport lounge in Honolulu airport is the ANA lounge, modern, stylish, and has a great food selection.
+You can get access to this superb lounge if you are a Star Alliance Gold member (with one additional guest) or those flying First, Business, and Premium Economy on ANA get access.
 It’s located on the third floor of Terminal 2 above Gate C4.

-The bathrooms are also modern and stylish and new, but lack showers.
-Food-wise, the buffet is the best at Honolulu airport with hot curries soups and more, including vegetarian.
+The bathrooms are also modern, stylish, and new but lack showers.
+Food-wise, the buffet is the best at Honolulu airport with hot curries, soups, and more, including vegetarian.
 The Hawaiian barbeque chicken gets a big thumbs up and is restaurant quality.
 There’s cut fruit, salads, and rolls too.
-Drinks are great too, with beer on tap, a coffee machine, and fresh juice from a machine.
+Drinks are great, too, with beer on tap, a coffee machine, and fresh juice from a machine.
 There is also lots of alcohol and a good selection of desserts.
 If you are flying ANA from Honolulu, you will also board your aircraft directly from the lounge via a ramp that connects to the jetbridge.

-Even ANA Business Class is very good and yes, it includes lie-flat seats too.
-ANA’s Business Class offers pairs of seats in the middle as the set-up is in a 1-2-1 layout, allowing passengers to enjoy and share their exciting travel experience.
+Even ANA Business Class is very good, and yes, it includes lie-flat seats too.
+ANA’s Business Class offers pairs of seats in the middle as the set-up is in a 1-2-1 layout, allowing passengers to enjoy and share their exciting travel experiences.
 Each seat offers direct aisle access, an 18-inch TV, as well as relatively amenities like a power socket and USB ports.

 Qantas has a reputation for being the safest airline in the world.
 Qantas hasn’t had a fatal crash.
 This reputation was glorified in the 1988 blockbuster Rain Man when Dustin Hoffman’s character refused to get on a flight unless it was Qantas because “Qantas Never Crash”.